A few years ago, we built our own Murphy Bed, because we wanted to utilize our space as well as possible.

 You can check out the video here:

-This Murphy bed is higher than standard Murphy beds, and has storage beneath the bed.
-Behind the bed you find two cabinets for storage.
-Closets besides bed (on picture) are not part of the plan.
+This Murphy bed is higher than standard Murphy beds and has storage beneath the bed.
+Behind the bed, you find two cabinets for storage.
+Closets besides bed (on the picture) are not part of the plan.